Point source: Other electromagnetic radiation

-Radio wave sources which are smaller than one radio wavelength are also generally treated as point sources.
+Radio wave sources that are smaller than one radio wavelength are also generally treated as point sources.
 Radio emissions generated by a fixed electrical circuit are usually polarized, producing anisotropic radiation.
 If the propagating medium is lossless, however, the radiant power in the radio waves at a given distance will still vary as the inverse square of the distance if the angle remains constant to the source polarization.

 Gamma ray and X-ray sources may be treated as a point source if sufficiently small.
 Radiological contamination and nuclear sources are often point sources.
 This has significance in health physics and radiation protection.